FRONTERRA Nature-Based Solutions: Carbon and Biodiversity Credits, High Social Impact

 Flora serves as a Community Management Specialist at Fronterra.

-She holds a Bachelor’s degree in Primary Education from Universidad Nacional San Antonio Abad del Cusco, complemented by postgraduate studies in Municipal Public Management and Educational Psychology.
-Additionally, she holds certifications in Governance, Political Management, Organisational Coaching, and Public Policy.
+Flora holds a Bachelor’s degree in Primary Education from Universidad Nacional San Antonio Abad del Cusco, along with postgraduate studies in Municipal Public Management and Educational Psychology.
+She also holds certifications in Governance, Political Management, Organizational Coaching, and Public Policy.

 Contact Flora at flora@fronterra.eco